Skip to main content

 🕓 Example:

-“Proposal Follow-Up” → 3 days after previous step complete.
+“Proposal Follow-Up” → 3 days after previous step complete at 9:00 AM.

 2. Before Booking Start Date

-• The action triggers a set number of days before the booking start date.
+• The action triggers a set number of days before the booking start date, defaulting to 9:00 AM. in your organization’s configured time zone.

 • Ideal for pre-event preparation tasks such as: